 Multiple agenesis in young patients: how to preserve function and esthetics

-Preserving decidous teeth in young people with dental agenesis is mandatory.
+Preserving deciduous teeth in young people with dental agenesis is mandatory.
 Maintaining space for any future prosthetic restoration and esthetics during the adolescence is one of the weightiest treatment goals in planning our treatment.

 Sometimes this treatment option can provide adequate esthetics for long time, even more than expected.
-And, if done with care, it´s possible to move deciduous teeth orthodontically, in order to facilitate the final restorations.
+And, if done with care, it’s possible to move deciduous teeth orthodontically, in order to facilitate the final restorations.

-Deciduous teeth preservation is a mandatory clinical behaviour in young patients affected of dental agenesis.
+Deciduous teeth preservation is a mandatory clinical behavior in young patients affected of dental agenesis.
 In those cases the treatment goals are, at first during adolescence, to keep a pleasant smile, and then space maintenance until the end of growth, waiting for prosthetic restoration.

 It was back in 2006 when F, 8 years old, came to our observation.

 Waiting for the occlusal and skeletal stabilization, Rapid Palatal Expander was removed and the patient was monitored during dentition and growth.

 16 months later the good dental display allowed performing of the direct restoration of the front teeth, in order to change canine in lateral incisors and bicuspid in cuspid.

-Img.
-12 – One week after restoration of 1.1,1.3, 1.4, 2.1, 6.3 and 2.4, before polishing.
+One week after restoration of 11, 13, 14, 21, 63 and 24, before polishing.

-Img.
-13 – Post polishing view.
+Post polishing view.

-Img.
-14 – lower deciduous central incisors, before and after direct restorations.
+Lower deciduous central incisors, before and after direct restorations.